Nokia N800: Specifications

 Note that the USB port uses a mini-B socket instead of mini-AB so that a specially grounded adaptor is required to make full use of the USB OTG client/host auto-switching.
 Switching can be done in software with regular adaptors, though.
 USB OTG only provides 100 mA of current (versus full-size USB's 500 mA), so devices with larger current requirements will need to be used with a powered USB hub.

 Maemo

-The N800, like all Nokia Internet Tablets, runs Maemo, which is similar to many handheld operating systems, and provides a "Home" screen—the central point from which all applications and settings are accessed.
-The Home screen is divided into areas for launching applications, a menu bar, and a large customisable area that can display information such as an RSS reader, Internet radio player, and Google search box for example.
-Maemo is a modified version of Debian.
+The N800, like all Nokia Internet Tablets, ran Maemo, which was similar to many handheld operating systems, and provided a "Home" screen—the central point from which all applications and settings are accessed.
+The Home screen was divided into areas for launching applications, a menu bar, and a large customisable area that can display information such as an RSS reader, Internet radio player, and Google search box for example.
+Maemo was a modified version of Debian.

-The N800 is bundled with several applications including the Mozilla-based MicroB browser, Macromedia Flash, Gizmo, and Skype.
+The N800 was bundled with several applications including the Mozilla-based MicroB browser, Macromedia Flash, Gizmo, and Skype.

-The N800 use Maemo OS that comes with a number of built-in applications, but additional applications can be installed from a number of sources, including various official and community.
+The N800 used Maemo OS that comes with a number of built-in applications, but additional applications can be installed from a number of sources, including various official and community.